Shareholding Membership Policy

 The Board of Curo Group (Albion) will consider applications for membership to the above organisations in accordance with this policy and has absolute discretion to accept or reject an application.

-The current policy is to limit new shareholders to people who are currently Board directors or Committee members within the Group.
+The current policy is to limit new shareholders to people who are currently Board Members of the relevant entity.
 This is because we believe that the best ways for customers and stakeholders to influence Curo policy, direction and performance (and to hold Curo Group to account) exist outside of the very limited powers of shareholders under the relevant organisations’ Rules.

-New Board directors of the organisations covered by this Policy automatically become shareholders of that organisation upon appointment, unless they do not meet the criteria for shareholders set out below.
+New Board directors of the organisations covered by this Policy automatically become shareholders of that organisation upon appointment, unless they do not meet the criteria for shareholders set out in the relevant organisation’s Rules.

 Applications for Membership

-In line with this policy, new applications for shareholding / membership will only be accepted from serving Board directors or Committee members within the Group.
-Board Directors or Committee members who meet the requirements for membership are taken to have applied for membership as part their appointment as a Director.
+In line with this policy, new applications for shareholding / membership will only be accepted from serving Board Members within the Group.
+Board Members who meet the requirements for membership are taken to have applied for membership as part their appointment as a Board Member.

 Shares